InitiatDev/initiat-cli/docs/COMMANDS.md

 ### `initiat secret get <secret-key> [options]`

-Get and decrypt a secret value from the specified workspace.
+Get and decrypt a secret value from the specified project.

 **Arguments:**
 - `secret-key`: The key/name for the secret (required)